jayaemekar/systemdesign/docs/Events.md

   </kbd>
 </p>

-## Server-Sent Events (SSEs)
+## Server-Delivered Events (SSEs)
-Under SSEs the client establishes a persistent and long-term connection with the server.
-The server uses this connection to send data to a client.
-If the client wants to send data to the server, it would require the use of another technology/protocol to do so.
+SSEs allow the client to establish a long-term and persistent connection with the server.
+This connection is used by the server to send data to a client.
+If the client wants to communicate data to the server, it will have to do so using a different technology/protocol.

-1. Client requests data from a server using regular HTTP.
+1. A client uses HTTP to request data from a server.
-2. The requested webpage opens a connection to the server.
+2. The requesting webpage establishes a server connection.
-3. The server sends the data to the client whenever there’s new information available.
+3. When new information becomes available, the server provides it to the client.

-SSEs are best when we need real-time traffic from the server to the client or if the server is generating data in a loop and will be sending multiple events to the client.
+When real-time transmission from the server to the client is required, or if the server generates data in a loop and will be transmitting several events to the client, SSEs are the ideal choice.

 <p align="center">
   <kbd>